lbertaux1/Arch.Linux/index.md

 ### Installation

 Now you need to install essential packages.
-Use the 'pacstrap' script to install the base package, Linux kernel, and firmware for common hardware.
+Use the `pacstrap` script to install the base package, Linux kernel, and firmware for common hardware.

 ```
 # pacstrap /mnt base linux linux-firmware